momentohq/public-dev-docs/docs/develop/sdks-integrations/momento-cache-laravel-php.md

 :::info

-If a tag may contain more than 4MB worth of keys, tagging may not work as intended.
+If your tag may contain more than 4MB worth of keys, tagging may not work as intended.
+Please reach out to us for more info!

 :::